kevin-crook-ucb/ucb_w205_crook_supplement/2019_Summer/synch_session_commands/synch_04.md

 docker run -it --rm -v ~/w205:/w205 midsw205/base pwd
 ```

-Clone a repo
+Clone a repo from GitHub
-Clone down the assignment 4 repo from inside the docker container.
-Remember to use the method of going out to the GitHub website and using the green dropdown.
-(If you have already cloned down assignment 4 and committed and pushed changes to the master branch that is ok.):
 ```
 git clone link_to_your_repo_for_assignment_04
 ```